dqops/dqo/docs/examples/stability/table-availability.md

     ![Table-availability check results](https://dqops.com/docs/images/examples/daily-table-availability-checks-results.png)

-7. Synchronize the results with your DQO cloud account using the **Synchronize** button located in the upper right corner of the graphical interface.
+7. Synchronize the results with your DQOps cloud account using the **Synchronize** button located in the upper right corner of the graphical interface.

-    Synchronization ensures that the locally stored results are synced with your DQO Cloud account, allowing you to view them on the dashboards.
+    Synchronization ensures that the locally stored results are synced with your DQOps Cloud account, allowing you to view them on the dashboards.

 8. To review the results on the [data quality dashboards](../../working-with-dqo/data-quality-dashboards/data-quality-dashboards.md) go to the Data Quality Dashboards section and select the dashboard from the tree view on the left.